gshohat/vubo/README.md

 Can be used in any app by replacing the cards icons which are located in the root assets folder.

-Styling adjusted for mobile screen.
+Styling adjusted for a mobile screen.

 ![app](https://raw.githubusercontent.com/gshohat/vubo/master/assets/vubo.gif)